KleeGroup/focus-service-generator/README.md

 - `SWAGGER_SOURCE` (required): JSON of Swagger, either in file (`'file:./my/swagger/file.json'`) or by HTTP request (`http://host/swagger/url`)
 - `EOL` (default `'\n'`): End of line in generated files

+## Customising

+If the default templates does not suit your needs, just change the template folder, and create your own.

+The first line of the render of a template must be the filepath.